rosenyu304/rosenyu304.github.io/_pages/cv.md

 Talks & Conferences
 ======
 *	[Upcoming] Hungtang Ko, Ting-Ying Yu, David Hu.
 “Collective behaviors of fire ants on the water surface”.
 In: Society for Integrative and Comparative Biology (SICB) Meeting 2023.
 Jan 2023.
 *	[Upcoming] Anna Gülcher, Ting-Ying Yu, Taras Gerya.
 “The Origin of Asymmetrical Coronae on Venus: Morphology Classification and 3D Thermo-Mechanical Models of Plume-Margin Interactions”.
 In: American Geophysical Union.
 Dec 2022.
+*	[Upcoming] Ting-Ying Yu.
+“CO2 Plume Monitoring with Sequential Bayesian Inference”.
+In: The 2022 ML4Seismic Industry Partners Meeting.
+Nov 2022.
+*	Ting-Ying Yu.
+“The Origin of Asymmetrical Coronae on Venus: Insights from topography data and 3D thermomechanical modelling”.
+In: ETH Zurich Geophysical Fluid Dynamics Seminar.
+Sep 2022.
 *	Ting-Ying Yu.
 “Deformation of fire ant rafts under uniform flow”.
 In: Southeastern regional Society of Integrative and Comparative Biology Conference.
 Nov 2020.